My supernova discoveries:

 SN2006O in UGC633 type II IAUC8662

 Discovery made on January 22, 2006.
 UGC633 is located in the constellation Pisces.
+The confirmation image was taken by Michael Schwartz with the 32 inch Tenagra II telescope.
 The spectrum of this supernova was obtained with the F.L.Whipple Observatory 1.5 meter telescope.
-The telescope is located on Mt.
-Hopkins near Amado, Arizona.
+Both telescopes are located in southern Arizona.
 CFA spectrum

 SN2005bx in MCG +12-13-19 type IIn IAUC8521